-In accordance with the timeframes stipulated in the EIA Regulations, as amended, the Draft Basic Assessment Report was compiled and will be distributed for comment and perusal to the I&APs and stakeholders.
-A 30-day commenting period, ending 4 July 2024 at 17:00, will be allowed for perusal of the documentation and submission of comments.
-The comments received on the DBAR will be incorporated into the Final Basic Assessment Report (FBAR) to be submitted for decision making to DMRE.
+In accordance with the timeframes stipulated in the EIA Regulations, as amended, the Draft Basic Assessment Report was compiled and was distributed for comment and perusal to the I&APs and stakeholders.
+A 30-day commenting period, ending 4 July 2024 at 17:00, was allowed for perusal of the documentation and submission of comments.
+The comments received on the DBAR were incorporated into the Final Basic Assessment Report (FBAR) to be submitted for decision making to DMRE.